Financial Conflict of Interest in Research

 When a Financial Conflict of Interest in Research is identified, all management plans implemented to mitigate the Financial Conflict of Interest will contain, at minimum, the following elements:

-- Investigators must notify trainees, including students, post-docs, and residents of the Financial Conflict of Interest in Research if students are to perform as research assistant or research staff on the research, along with a notification to the students and their advisors of the student’s rights.
-In order to protect trainee rights, the university may appoint a third-party monitor (e.g., faculty member, the Graduate School) to ensure the trainee is making timely academic progress and that their rights are otherwise protected.
+• Investigators must notify all research personnel on the research project of the Financial Conflict of Interest in Research.
+In order to protect trainee (including students, post-docs, and residents) rights, the university may appoint a third-party monitor (e.g., faculty member, the Graduate School) to ensure the trainee is making timely academic progress and that their rights are otherwise protected

-Management plans implemented to mitigate a Conflict of Interest may contain additional measures, including but not limited to:
+Management plans implemented to mitigate a FCOI may contain additional measures, including but not limited to:

-- Severance of outside activities that pose a conflict of interest.
+• Severance of outside activities that pose a financial conflict of interest.

-Certain types of conflicts present scenarios where the potential for actual or perceived bias is great enough that research personnel must present compelling circumstances as to why the research should proceed despite the presence of the conflict, and that may mandate the imposition of additional measures to mitigate the appearance of a conflict, to include a determination that the research cannot proceed as proposed.
+Certain types of FCOIs present scenarios where the potential for actual or perceived bias is great enough that research personnel must present compelling circumstances as to why the research should proceed despite the presence of the FCOI, and that may mandate the imposition of additional measures to mitigate the appearance of a FCOI, to include a determination that the research cannot proceed as proposed.
 These scenarios include:

 In the case of human subjects research, a justification of compelling circumstances is also required when:

-In cases where a Conflict of Interest disclosure also reveals a conflict of commitment, an additional review must also be undertaken as specified in the Conflict of Interest and Commitment policy applicable to all university employees.
+In cases where a significant financial interest disclosure also reveals a conflict of commitment, an additional review must also be undertaken as specified in the Conflict of Interest and Commitment policy applicable to all university employees.

 6. Procedures